20 Signs You're From Michigan

 One misconception is that Michigan is like the Arctic Tundra.
 People have asked me, "How warm does it get in the Summer?"
 When I tell them that it gets into the 90s some days, they look disappointed.
 Sometimes I feel like responding, "I'm just kidding... yeah, the warmest is just above freezing, sometimes we only wear one coat."

 - Home Improvement stores are packed in the summer

 This is true.
-I used to work at Lowe's and when it got warm out, it was super busy.
+I used to work at Lowe's, and when it got warm out, it was super busy.
 In fact, I was hired as a seasonal (temporary) employee before I was officially hired in.
-There were actually a ton of us who were all hired as seasonal if that tells you how busy these stores are in the summer.
+There were a ton of us who were all hired as seasonal employees if that tells you how busy these stores are in the summer.